How to Use a DSLR Camera as a Webcam

 Having a video call from a computer or creating a video tutorial about any given topic has been made possible in the last few decades by webcams that can record high-quality footage.
 These types of cameras are remarkably easy to use, but they also lack some key options that are commonly featured on professional DSLR cameras.

 The lenses on webcams don't allow its user to set focus manually or to have any control over exposure and aperture values.
-Digital cameras with interchangeable lenses provide the producer of the webcam video with complete control over the video recording process.
+Live streaming digital cameras with interchangeable lenses provide the producer of the webcam video with complete control over the video recording process.
 In this article, we are going to show you a few different ways of using a DSLR camera for the production of a webcam video.

 5 Ways to turn your DSLR camera into a webcam